Athletics-Angels Betting Preview, Prediction, How to Watch

-The Oakland Athletics square off with the Los Angeles Angels in the third game of a four game set.
-This game will continue our MLB odds series as we hand out an Athletics-Angels prediction and pick.
-We will also let you know how to watch the game.
+The Oakland Athletics (5-20) take on the Los Angeles Angels (13-12) in the final game of a four game series Thursday night.
+This game will continue our MLB odds series with an Athletics-Angels prediction and pick.
+We will also let you know how to watch.

-Game on of this series was high scoring.
-The Athletics slugged their way to an 11-10 win in the game.
-Jesus Aguilar and Brent Rooker went back-to-back two seperate times in the game.
-Kevin Smith hit his first home run of the season as well.
-For the Angels, Brandon Drury homered twice in the game while Chad Wallach hit his second home run of the season.
+Games one and two were split between the two teams.
+The Athletics got back-to-back home runs from Jesus Aguilar and Brent Rooker twice during game one in route to an 11-10 win.
+Game two saw the Angels grab a 5-3 victory thanks to a four-run first inning.

-Game two was a better game.
-The Angels score four runs in the first inning but were held quiet until the sixth.
-Taylor Ward singled home a run in that inning and the Angels won 5-3.
-Los Angeles had four different players with multi-hit games on the night.
-Griffin Canning struck out seven through five innings to earn the win.
-Shea Langeliers homered for the Athletics in the game.
+Game three of this series was a blowout.
+The Angels jumped out to a 5-1 lead in the second inning and never looked back.
+They ended up winning the game 11-3.
+Brandon Drury, Shohei Ohtani and Hunter Renfroe all went yard in the win.
+Patrick Sandoval was the winning pitcher as he went seven innings, allowed two earned runs on six hits and struck out five.
+Chase Silseth threw two no-hit innings in relief to secure the victory.
+Kevin Smith homered for the Athletics for the second time this series, but that was about all Oakland would get out of their offense.
+The Athletics had six hits, but those came from only three different players.
+Luis Medina took the loss in his MLB debut as he gave up seven earned runs in five innings of work.

 Here are the Athletics-Angels MLB odds, courtesy of FanDuel.